 Success - at a Small Scale

-Our current ground-based control efforts include manual pulling of plants, and spraying herbicides with backpack or truck-mounted sprayers in areas accessed on foot or by road.
-Through a process called adaptive management (assessing the results of our actions to ensure that our goals are met without unacceptable side effects, and adjusting our strategies accordingly), we've learned that to successfully control buffelgrass, treatments need to occur several times a year for up to five years.
+Our ground-based control efforts include manual pulling of plants, and spraying herbicides with backpack in areas accessed on foot.
+Through a process called adaptive management (assessing the results of our actions to ensure that our goals are met without unacceptable side effects, and adjusting our strategies accordingly), we've learned that to successfully control buffelgrass, treatments must occur several times a year for up to five years.

-If we remain constrained by factors such as inaccessibility, limited treatment window, and the need for repeated treatments, there is little hope of removing the estimated 2,000 acres of buffelgrass growing throughout the park.
+Constrained by factors such as inaccessibility, a limited treatment window, and the need for repeated treatments, there was little hope of controlling the estimated 2,000 acres of buffelgrass growing in 2014 throughout the park by ground-based efforts alone.
 At a predicted spread rate of 10% - 35% annually, we simply cannot keep up with the growth of buffelgrass.

 In 2010, we partnered with other local, state, and federal agencies to evaluate the use of helicopters to deliver herbicides for buffelgrass control.
-Both a boom mounted to the underside of a helicopter, or a "spray ball" tethered from a helicopter, proved to be effective delivery mechanisms.
-The boom application is proposed for treating large infestations that no longer support native plant communities; and because of its precision, the spray ball is proposed for treating small infestations.
-Follow-up studies of this treatment found that many native species, particularly cacti and trees, were largely unaffected by glyphosate.
+Both a boom mounted to the underside of a helicopter, and a "spray ball" tethered from a helicopter, proved to be effective delivery mechanisms for the herbicide.
+The boom application is appropriate for treating large infestations that no longer support native plant communities; and because of its precision, the spray ball is ideal for treating small infestations.
+Follow-up studies of this treatment found that many native species, particularly cacti and trees, were largely unaffected by glyphosate (see links below).

-Only remote and difficult to access sites that are dominated by buffelgrass are proposed for aerial herbicide treatment.
-Spraying of herbicides would not occur within a quarter-mile of occupied private property, one hundred and sixty-five feet of a spring or other water source, or above six thousand feet elevation.
-Click on the district name to see a map of the treatment exclusion zones.
+Per the 2014 RPEA aerial herbicide treatments proposed only for remote and difficult to access sites that are dominated by (>50% cover).
+Aerial spraying of herbicides will not occur within a quarter-mile of occupied private property, one hundred and sixty-five feet of a spring or other water source, or in areas above six thousand feet elevation.

-We will continue to monitor treated areas to evaluate effectiveness and to identify and mitigate any potential negative impacts.
+We will continue to monitor treated areas to evaluate the effectiveness of aerial spraying, and to identify and mitigate negative impacts.

 At Saguaro National Park we are committed to evaluating the effectiveness and costs of different methods of buffelgrass control.
 Our research includes studies on herbicides efficacy and toxicity on both buffelgrass and non-target native vegetation and wildlife, such as desert tortoise.
-The Park has funded studies on the use of remote sensing techniques, such as satellite photography, to identify and monitor buffelgrass and its fuel loads.
-We are also developing computer models to predict buffelgrass spread and buffelgrass-fueled fire behavior.
+The Park has also funded studies on the use of remote sensing techniques, such as satellite imagery, to identify and monitor buffelgrass and its fuel loads, and we are also developing computer models to predict buffelgrass spread and buffelgrass-fueled fire behavior.